unstoppabledomains/dev-docs/README.md

 ## Redocly development environment

-To preview Redocly-specific features while editing, you will need to clone the respository and [install the Redocly developer portal](https://redocly.com/docs/developer-portal/installation/).
+To preview Redocly-specific features while editing, you will need to clone the repository and [install the Redocly developer portal](https://redocly.com/docs/developer-portal/installation/).

 ### Prerequisites